Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

 Student

+Registrar: Jing Yang Wang
-Course Offering Management Panel – Displays all course offerings by semester (two per term).
+- Course Offering Management Panel: displays all course offerings by semester (two per term).
 Registrar can review instructor, capacity, and schedule.
-Add Course Offering Panel – Creates new course offerings for specific semesters.
+- Add Course Offering Panel: creates new course offerings for specific semesters.
 Registrar selects an existing course and defines instructor, schedule, and capacity.
-Edit Existing Course Offering Panel – Updates existing course details such as instructor, schedule, or capacity.
+- Edit Existing Course Offering Panel: updates existing course details such as instructor, schedule, or capacity.
-Registrar Profile Management Panel – Allows updating of registrar information including work hours, email, and phone number.
+- Registrar Profile Management Panel: allows updating of registrar information including work hours, email, and phone number.
-Student Registration Management Panel – Shows all student registrations with enrollment status; enables manual add/drop of courses.
+- Student Registration Management Panel: shows all student registrations with enrollment status; enables manual add/drop of courses.
-Financial Report Panel – Contains two tables summarizing total income by course offering and total income by semester.
+- Financial Report Panel: contains two tables summarizing total income by course offering and total income by semester.
-Analytics Report Panel – Displays analytics across semesters including faculty, capacity, number of registrations, and average grade.
+- Analytics Report Panel: displays analytics across semesters including faculty, capacity, number of registrations, and average grade.

 <BR>
 <B>7.
 Usage Instructions</B> - TO DO Provide a step-by-step guide on how to interact with the system.
 Include example scenarios for different user roles.